Here’s What’s Happening in 2022

 “It’s a shower room, so-to-speak, but the tub is in there, too,” Piper says.
 “It keeps everything to one area and is very pretty.”

 Voice-activated technologies are still trending as homeowners love the ease of being able to control things throughout their house from their phones—everything from setting alarms and timers to programming the thermostat, opening and closing the garage door, and turning off and on light switches.
-You can ask contractors like A Dependable Overhead Door Company on how they can incorporate this with your new garage doors.
+You can ask contractors like A Dependable Overhead Door Company that offers garage door repair and garage door installation on how they can incorporate this with your new garage doors.